Value Investing 101

 How Stock Pixie applies these principles

-The Value Drawdown screener looks for stocks trading significantly below their 52-week high while still scoring well on earnings quality, FCF yield, and long-term trend.
+The Buy the Dip screener looks for stocks trading significantly below their 52-week high while still scoring well on earnings quality, FCF yield, and long-term trend.
 These are the classic ingredients of a value opportunity: a good business at a temporarily low price.

 Stocks scoring highest on value fundamentals, ranked and ready to investigate.